Amiodarone: Side effects

+Amiodarone can potentially cause renal toxicity, but solid studies on whether amiodarone may be toxic to the kidneys are lacking.

 Lung

 Side effects of oral amiodarone at doses of 400 mg or higher include various pulmonary effects.
 The most serious reaction is interstitial lung disease.
 Risk factors include high cumulative dose, more than 400 milligrams per day, duration over two months, increased age, and preexisting pulmonary disease.
 Some individuals were noted to develop pulmonary fibrosis after a week of treatment, while others did not develop it after years of continuous use.
 Common practice is to avoid the agent if possible in individuals with decreased lung function.

 The most specific test of pulmonary toxicity due to amiodarone is a dramatically decreased DLCO noted on pulmonary function testing.

 Thyroid

 Induced abnormalities in thyroid function are common.
+In approximately 15-20% of patients, amiodarone treatment results in thyroid dysfunction, either amiodarone-induced hypothyroidism or amiodarone-induced thyrotoxicosis.
 Both under- and overactivity of the thyroid may occur.